mateuszfranke/weather-app/README.md

 - I can see air pressure number
 - I can request my current location weather
 - I can convert temperature in Celcius to Fahrenheit and vice versa
+- My bonus: user can see loading page.